 You can return to Hanoi by train or by road on the new highway, which takes around 5 hours.
 A private transfer in a luxury four wheel drive vehicle costs approximately US$180-190 from Sapa or around $200 per vehicle if you continue straight from Ba Ha and can be booked through Sapa Sisters and Sapa O’Chau, or your hotel.

 Have you been to Sapa?
-What are the best things to do in Sapa as far as you’re concerned?
+What are the best things to do in Sapa for you?